tristanpenman/lung-segmentation-tool/README.md

 ## Requirements

-This package requires Python 3.
+This package requires Python 3.12.

+All critical dependencies are locked to compatible versions in `requirements.txt`.

 To get the source code and install dependencies: